elissamskog/Seaweed-Market-Analysis-Indonesia/README.md

 name: String, name of the product
 HS: String, HS-code of the product
 sample: Boolean, true if it is a sample
+MOQ: Number, the minimum order quantity in weight or amount
 MOQ_pallet_ratio: Number, how much the MOQ fills one standard ISO pallet (not in percentage)
 Biological: Boolean, true if a biological product